Jade Honce Counselling

 • Is approval required from my primary care physician?

-*Jade is registered with Green Shield, Homewood Health and BCI (aka Brown Crawshaw) under the Employee and Family Assistance Program (EFAP).
+*Jade is registered with Green Shield, Homewood Health, BCI (aka Brown Crawshaw), and Arete under the Employee and Family Assistance Program (EFAP).

 Cancellations must be made at least 24 hours in advance.
 Late cancellations and missed appointments require full payment for the cost of the session.